URL Handles and Collection SEO

 How much impact does the URL/handle have on your rankings?

-The keywords in your domain name (e.g., DoubleYourEcommerce.com, BuyDahliasOnline.com, LakeChamplainChocolates.com) and the keywords in your SEO title and page content all carry much more weight for your SEO than the keywords in an individual page’s URL handle.
+When it comes to keywords in URL, the keywords in your domain name (e.g., BuyDahliasOnline.com, LakeChamplainChocolates.com) and the keywords in the SEO title and the on-page content for a particular page all carry much more SEO weight than the keywords in an individual page’s URL handle.

+In the past, this mattered more.
 These days, URL handles are more an element of user experience that has some impact on a page’s SEO.
-Google wants you to have:
+Google (and I) would like you to have friendly URLs:

 Good URLs are short